-I miss I will explore learning new things taking classes offered in my community going to a city nearby, researching its history and exploring it on foot selecting a topic of casual interest and diving into it making a list of five things that I thought about on the Camino that I wanted to know more about and researching them (e.g. history of the Templars) becoming familiar with my family history through genealogical research learning to play a musical instrument learning to be more proficient with technology
+37. l miss I will explore ~ learning new things taking classes offered in my community going to a city nearby, researching its history and exploring it or foot selecting a topic of casual interest and diving into it making a list of five things that I thought about on the Camino that I wanted to know more about and researching them (e.g. history of the Templars) becoming familiar with my family history through genealogical research learning to play a musical instrument 0 learning to be more proficient with technology studying Spanish